 Even though he’s immersed in a world of make-believe, Markus Maciel (BFA Toy Design, ’01) roots his work in real-life pragmatism.
-As assistant chair of the Toy Design Department at Otis College of Art and Design, Maciel helps students essentially re-live their childhoods as they dream up toy characters and games to successfully launch to market.
+As an instructor in the Toy Design Department at Otis College of Art and Design, Maciel helps students essentially re-live their childhoods as they dream up toy characters and games to successfully launch to market.
 “Even a simple toy has a story to tell,” Maciel says.
 “There’s a part of that toy that is going to allow a child to engage in their own imagination.
 A lot of times we don’t even consider how the toy will be played beyond the original story—that’s the magic and beauty of kids playing with something.”

 But there’s a catch.
 “Toy design is an ever-changing landscape,” Maciel says.
 “We enforce the fact that all students have to design something that has a realistic standpoint and fingerprint—who are you making the toy for, what is the child’s age, how much will the toy cost, and does it fit the landscape of the market?
 It’s very easy to think of hypotheticals, but we always think of the realistic sense of a toy.”